 It is just as Socrates feared – images take on a life of their own, but only because we invest in them whatever we want to see.

 So what are we to do?

 Don’t look to this book for advice.
 I came away from it thinking it wants architects to all be more like great twentieth-century architects such as Mies van der Rohe, Frank Lloyd Wright and Alvaar Aalto (and the good bits of Le Corbusier).
-And that we should have more forests outside and more timber inside – especially doorhandles, more photographs of fish on kitchen counters …
+And that we should have more forests outside and more timber inside – especially doorhandles, more photographs of fish and fans on kitchen counters …

 I can’t help thinking Pallasmaa is making a problem out of something that’s not so complex.
 He doesn’t seem to notice the world doesn’t live in Aalto or Wright buildings or think there’s probably a reason for that.
 As a resource, Eyes of the Skin is short on ideas for making a world of limited resources a better place.
 On the last page but one, Pallasmaa comes close to making a good point.

 I totally agree, but a chair is not a building.
 We don’t sit or sleep on our floors.
 In fact, we don’t touch our builings very much at all and there’s probably a reason for that too.
-I’m all for tactile (and ergonomic!) doorhandles and handrails are fine but any sustained physical connection we have with our buildings is mostly via shoes or via furniture.
+I’m all for tactile (and ergonomic!) doorhandles and handrails but any sustained physical connection we have with our buildings is mostly via shoes or via furniture.